mdjahidhasan009/JavaScript-Note/function_method/readme.md

 2. **Specify the input interface of your code by passing commonly used global objects (window, document, jQuery, etc.) as IIFE’s parameters, and then reference these global objects within the IIFE via a local scope.**
 3. **Use it in closures, when you use closures in loops.**
 4. **IIFE is the basis of the module pattern in ES5 code.
 It helps to prevent polluting the global scope and provide the module interface to the outside.**
+5. **IIFE is to obtain data privacy because any variables declared within the IIFE cannot be accessed by the outside world**

 ### Additional Information